Skip to Content Skip to Footer

 Multiple Copies

 To provide the broadest range of materials for the support of the curriculum, the Clayton State Library normally purchases only one copy of a title.
-Requests for multiple copies will be considered individually depending on the substantiated needs and the value of the item as part of the Library's permanent collection.
+Requests for multiple copies will be considered individually depending on the substantiated needs and the value of the item as part of the library's permanent collection.
 In instances when a decision is made to purchase multiple copies, the additional copies are acquired in the most economical format.

 Theses

-Two copies of the Clayton State University theses are retained by the Library.
+Two copies of the Clayton State University theses are retained by the library.
 One bound copy is added to the general collection and made available for circulation.
 A second copy is retained as a non-circulating archival copy.
 Theses of other universities, which are available through University Microfilms, or other vendors may be selected by faculty for the general collection following the same general criteria established for other library materials.

 Juvenile Materials